-There are two points of view on this subject and I've tried both.
+There are two points of view on this subject, and I've tried both.
 What I've found is that one works, one doesn't.

-The first approach is as stated above; use plenty of water.
+The first approach is as stated above: use plenty of water.
 Pour two or three gallons down the toilet when you first set up and add your deodorizer.
 After each use, flush for two or three seconds.
 This gets enough water into the tank to help spread out and break down the solids.

-The second approach is to use minimal water when flushing, to conserve fresh water and to delay emptying your black water tank.
+The second approach is to use minimal water when flushing, to conserve fresh water and delay emptying your black water tank.
 On the surface, that appears to make sense; in practice, it doesn't work.
-If you don't use enough water, the solids do not spread out and will form a "pyramid of pooh" which will build up high enough to contact the bottom of the toilet and prevent further entry of any other liquids or solids.
+If you don't use enough water, the solids do not spread out and will form a "pyramid of poo" which will build up high enough to contact the bottom of the toilet and prevent further entry of any other liquids or solids.
 Your tank indicator may also indicate that the tank is full when in fact it's nowhere near capacity.
 And trust me on this, when you empty the tank, you will have great difficulty in getting everything out of it.

 There is a third approach, I guess, and some people practice it.
 That approach is to use the toilet in your RV for liquids only and use the campground restroom for the big jobs.
 I've known some people that don't use their RV toilet at all.
-It's up to you, of course, but personally I didn't spend thousands of dollars on a travel trailer so I could trek through the campground in the dark or the cold to use dirty, primitive, remote facilities.
+It's up to you, of course, but personally I didn't spend thousands of dollars on a travel trailer, so I could trek through the campground in the dark or the cold to use dirty, primitive, remote facilities.

 Holding Tank Tips

 When you leave on your trip, the gray and black water tanks should be empty.
-The fresh water tank can be filled before you leave or when you get near your destination.
+The freshwater tank can be filled before you leave or when you get near your destination.
 Keep in mind that a gallon of water weighs a little over 8 pounds.
-If you have a 50 gallon fresh water tank, that's over 400 pounds that you're hauling around.
+If you have a 50-gallon fresh water tank, that's over 400 pounds that you're hauling around.
 That means that you're going to burn more gas, especially if your trip includes a lot of uphill climbs.